rikutiira/reswap/README.md

 const store = {
     todos: create([], //give initial value to your store
-        //use reducer to listen to observable source, todos are added to store as it emits new values reducer('todosFromServer', serverTodos$, addTodo),
+        //use reducer to listen to observable source, todos are added to store as it emits new values reducer(todosFromServer$, addTodo),

-        //you can push data to reducer with no observable source as shown in consumer.js reducer('todosFromClient', addTodo),
+        //you can also create named reducers which you can push data directly to, as shown in consumer.js reducer('todosFromClient', addTodo),

-        //you can omit the name if there is no need to observe or call the reducer from outside
-        //also notice "merge" helper which can be used to listen to multiple observable sources reducer(merge(deleteTodo$, deleteTodos$), deleteTodos)
+        //it's easy to combine together multiple observable sources as well reducer(merge(deleteTodo$, deleteTodos$), deleteTodos)
     )
 }